jodymgustafson/ana-log/readme.md

 - No configuration necessary for simple logging to console
 - Supports standard logging levels from debug to fatal
 - Not necessary to check log level before logging
-- Can define your own appenders to write messages anywhere you want
+- Can easily write your own appenders to write messages anywhere you want
 - Pass in multiple messages like console.log()
 - Batteries included -- everything you need to get started is in this package
 - No external dependencies